doonze/jackettupdate/README.md

 ```

 As stated above you must either be root or use sudo because the script calls privileged Linux commands.
 I also highly suggest running the script through cron as root.

+# I now suggest running Jackett as a systemd service as apposed to running it with cron.
+The linux world has moved on from 30 year old cron to systemd, we might as well leverage it and learn to love systemd, it's not going anywhere.
+There is a readme in the systemd directory the install creates with instructions to setup Jackett as a systemd service.
+I've even included the files you'll need.

 Example CRONTAB entry:
 ```